Jonathan A. Reid

 Phone: 252-328-2558

-Jonathan A. Reid is a historian of late medieval and early modern Europe whose research focuses on the intellectual, religious, social, political, and diplomatic history of sixteenth-century France.
-After taking an A.B. with honors in European History at the University of Chicago, he completed graduate training and a Ph.D. with distinction under the direction of Heiko A. Oberman (†) at the University of Arizona (2001).
+Jonathan A. Reid is a scholar of late medieval and early modern Europe whose research focuses on the intellectual, religious, social, political, and diplomatic history of sixteenth-century France.
+After taking an A.B. with honors in European History at the University of Chicago, he completed a Ph.D. with distinction under the direction of Heiko A. Oberman (†) in the Division for Late Medieval and Reformation Studies, Department of History, at the University of Arizona (2001).
 There, he studied Medieval History with Alan E. Bernstein and Renaissance History with Donald Weinstein (†).
 While conducting dissertation research in Paris, he attended Bernard Roussel’s seminars on the French Reformation at the École pratique des Hautes Études.
 He enjoyed two terms (1999, 2001–2002) as a post-doctoral research fellow on the University of St. Andrews’ “Sixteenth Century French Book Project” under the direction of Andrew Pettegree.
-Since 2002, he has taught History at East Carolina University.
-He was promoted to Associate Professor in 2008.
+In 2002, he joined the Department of History at East Carolina University.
+He was promoted to Professor in 2022.

-Dr. Reid enjoys teaching undergraduate and graduate students in a variety of fields from an introductory course on World Civilizations, through topical courses in Medieval, Renaissance, and Reformation histories, to an advanced seminar on theory and methods for MA students.
-He also teaches in the Great Books and Honors programs, is a member of the Classical Studies Program, and serves as Director of the Medieval and Renaissance Studies Program.
+Dr. Reid teaches a variety of undergraduate and graduate history courses as well as topical courses in the Great Books and Honors programs.
+He is a member of the Classical Studies and Religious Studies programs and serves as Director of the Medieval and Renaissance Studies Program.

-Reid’s monograph, King’s Sister – Queen of Dissent: Marguerite of Navarre (1492–1549) and her Evangelical Network, reconstructs for the first time the collective career of a prominent group of évangéliques whose members, under the guidance of Francis I’s sister, Marguerite, attempted, but failed, to bring about renewal of the French Church along ‘Protestant’ theological lines.
-Nevertheless, they thereby played an important role in shaping the political and religious developments in France as well as to a lesser degree in early Reformation Europe.
+Reid’s monograph, King’s Sister – Queen of Dissent: Marguerite of Navarre (1492–1549) and her Evangelical Network, reconstructs for the first time the collective career of a prominent group of évangéliques whose members, under the guidance of Francis I’s sister, Marguerite, attempted to bring about renewal of the French Church along ‘Protestant’ theological lines.
+Though they failed to win over the king, their efforts played a significant role in advancing the evangelical cause in France as well as to a lesser degree in early Reformation Europe.

-He has been the recipient of several awards including a Fulbright-Hays Dissertation Research Grant (1995–1996), a Bourse Chateaubriand from the French Government (1997–1998), the Carl S. Meyer Prize from the Sixteenth Century Studies Conference for the best paper read by a young scholar (2006), and major research grants from East Carolina University and Renaissance Society of America.
-From 2011 to 2018, he served as Assistant Editor of the journal Explorations in Renaissance Culture and currently serves on the editorial board of the journal French Historical Studies.
+He has been the recipient of a Fulbright-Hays Dissertation Research Grant (1995–1996), a Bourse Chateaubriand from the French Government (1997–1998), the Carl S. Meyer Prize from the Sixteenth Century Studies Conference for the best paper read by a young scholar (2006), and research grants from East Carolina University and The Renaissance Society of America.
+He serves as Co-Editor of the journal Explorations in Renaissance Culture.

 Selected Publications:

-“French Religious Politics” in John Calvin in Context, edited by R. Ward Holder, (Cambridge: Cambridge University Press, forthcoming (2019)
+“French Religious Politics” in John Calvin in Context, edited by R. Ward Holder (Cambridge: Cambridge University Press, 2019), 41–18.

-“Imagination and Influence: The Creative Powers of Marguerite de Navarre at Work at Court and in the World,” for Women and Power at the French Renaissance Court, edited by Susan Broomhall (Amsterdam: University of Amsterdam Press, forthcoming 2018)
+“Imagination and Influence: The Creative Powers of Marguerite de Navarre at Work at Court and in the World,” for Women and Power at the French Renaissance Court, edited by Susan Broomhall (Amsterdam: University of Amsterdam Press, 2018), 263–286.

-“Marguerite de Navarre and Evangelical Reform,” in A Companion to Marguerite de Navarre, edited by Mary McKinley and Gary Ferguson, Brill’s Companions to The Christian Tradition 42 (Leiden: Brill), 29–58.
+“Marguerite de Navarre and Evangelical Reform,” in A Companion to Marguerite de Navarre, edited by Mary McKinley and Gary Ferguson (Leiden: Brill, 2013), 29–58.

 “Marguerite de Navarre, la sœur fidèle,” in Les conseillers de François Ier, edited by Cédric Michon (Rennes: Presses Universitaires de Rennes, 2011), 415–437.

-“French Evangelical Networks to 1555: Proto-churches?” in La Réforme en France et en Italie: Contacts, comparaisons et contrastes, edited by Philip Benedict, Silvana Seidel Menchi, and Alain Tallon, Collection de l’École française de Rome 384 (Rome: École française de Rome, 2007), 105–124.
+“French Evangelical Networks to 1555: Proto-churches?” in La Réforme en France et en Italie: Contacts, comparaisons et contrastes, edited by Philip Benedict, Silvana Seidel Menchi, and Alain Tallon (Rome: École française de Rome, 2007), 105–124.

 “France,” in The Reformation World, edited by Andrew Pettegree (London: Routledge Press, 2000), 211–224.